 - The United Nations/ European Commission

-Students from outside the European Economic Area (EEA) can work up to 20 hours during term time and full time during the holidays, so there is this possibility of doing this in order to support yourself and get some extra cash.
-EEA students can work without restrictions.
+Students from outside the EU or European Economic Area (EEA) can work up to 20 hours during term-time and full-time during the holidays.
+Therefore, this option could help you support yourself and get some extra cash.

 EU students can currently work without restrictions, but this is likely to change from the 2021/2022 academic year.